-On Monday, May 7, our Inside The Writers’ Room passholders gathered in the Arden’s 3rd floor rehearsal hall to meet for the first time with resident playwright Wendy MacLeod, producer Becky Wright, and the Arden’s Associate Artistic Director Ed Sobel who leads the program.
+On Monday, clinic May 7, medicine our Inside The Writers’ Room passholders gathered in the Arden’s 3rd floor rehearsal hall to meet for the first time with resident playwright Wendy MacLeod, producer Becky Wright, and the Arden’s Associate Artistic Director Ed Sobel who leads the program.
 The nearly 50 passholders represent a cross-section of Arden audiences, from long-time supporters and board members, to subscribers and occasional single ticket buyers, to local playwrights and college students.
 This initial gathering was an opportunity to learn about The Writers’ Room, get to know the team involved, and learn about the passholders role in this unique play development process.

 Ed Sobel started the evening with a story about a young writer who, having failed to secure a production of his new play, sent it to the famed Harold Pinter, asking “What does this play need?”
 Upon reading the script, Pinter responded with “What this play needs is a production.”
 With Pinter’s support, the play ended up getting just that at the National Theatre of Great Britain, The young writer was David Mamet, and the play was Glengarry Glen Ross.
 Just like with Mamet’s play, The Writers’ Room seeks to give a playwright a production, rather than the constant workshops and readings that have become the norm in the new play development cycle.
 The Writers’ Room takes this idea even further, compressing the time between writing the play and seeing it on a stage down to just four months, keeping the work close to the writer’s initial creative impulse for the work.